marekscholle/sudoku/README.md

 Written in Java as requested.
 Quite primitive solution that runs internal triggers on the stack, but the problem is small enough so that we don't get stack overflow.
-Uses exception for internal error detection; but without language or library support we can't do much better (in Scala, we would probably use `Either`).
+Uses exceptions for internal error detection; but without language or library support we can't do much better (in Scala, we would probably use `Either`).
 The primitive wrappers (`Value`, `Row`, `Col`) would also be much simpler